-- 1. Increased the number of services that are informed by the voice of Survivors. - 2.
-Better understanding of what made a difference to victims of domestic abuse becoming a survivor to inform future developments - 3.
-Uptake of the new multi-agency trauma informed training for professionals across all organisations. - 4.
-Improved timely access to specialist services that support victims with long-term recovery and safety. - 5.
-An evaluation and analysis review of the Domestic Abuse Related Death Reviews (DARDR) findings/recommendations to inform systematic change in relation to policy and practice. - 6.
-Continued to increase the number of people that the Court Independent Domestic Violence Advisor (IDVA) is supporting.
-Improving victims experience and advocating their preferred wishes in terms of sentencing.
+Priority Four - Long-term Recovery and Safety Objective/Outcome Statement Impact Provide trauma informed interventions and practice that supports survivors to recover and heal as part of an ongoing process that enables victim survivors to be safe, healthy, and resilient, to have economic security, and thrive.
+We will have: 1.
+Increased the number of services that are informed by the voice of Survivors.
+2. Better understanding of what made a difference to victims of domestic abuse becoming a survivor to inform future developments Our key areas of focus 3.
+Uptake of the new multi-agency trauma informed training for professionals across all Lincolnshire Domestic Abuse Specialist Services (including the extended recovery support offer) organisations.4.
+Improved timely access to specialist services that support victims with long-term recovery and safety.
+Learning from Domestic Abuse Related Death Reviews (DARDR) 5.
+An evaluation and analysis review of the Domestic Abuse Related Death Reviews (DARDR) findings/recommendations to inform systematic change in relation to policy and practice.
+Survivor Voice 6.
+Continued to increase the number of people that the Court Independent Domestic Violence Pathways into specialist services Advisor (IDVA) is supporting.
+Improving victims experience and advocating their preferred wishes Supporting survivors in Criminal and Family Court in terms of sentencing.

-EDAN Lincs has been very helpful to myself and my girls with the services that have been provided to us.
+44 EDAN Lincs has been very helpful to myself and my girls with the services that have been provided to us.
 We got so much support from staff and treated amazingly that we really feel safe and happy.
 The girls get so much love from everyone that they can't stop saying they love Eve House.
-Our experience was made easy by how much love we received and we are very grateful
+Our experience was made easy by how much love we received and we are very grateful 97